opensourcecorp/osc-infra/configmgmt/README.md

   which wipes the Salt Master's public key from the Minion.
 Salt will throw an error if the pubkey on the Minion doesn't match the one on the Master.
-This can happen if the Aether node is updated while the other nodes are still running (and this ***will*** happen IRL).
+This can happen if the configmgmt node is updated while the other nodes are still running (and this ***will*** happen IRL).
 Until OSC has a reliable place to store static Salt keys for preseeding to all nodes -- Master & Minion alike -- this is how to keep things moving.

-  In real scenarios, this is a big security risk since the targeted Salt Master could not be an Aether node at all, but some impersonating node that could deliver malicious software to any Minion making a `salt-call` request.
+  In real scenarios, this is a big security risk since the targeted Salt Master could not be an configmgmt node at all, but some impersonating node that could deliver malicious software to any Minion making a `salt-call` request.